Credit Verify is a credit monitoring and identity theft protection service in Canada. It is powered by TransUnion.

 The credit bureaus, Equifax and TransUnion, are obliged to provide you with one free copy of your credit report every year upon request.
 You can review this free credit report for any errors or suspicious entries.

-In addition to reviewing your report, you can also obtain your free credit score and use both to manually gauge if someone has stolen and is utilizing your credit profile.
+In addition to reviewing your report, you can also obtain your check your credit score for free and use both to manually gauge if someone has stolen and is utilizing your credit profile.

 You can automate the credit monitoring process by signing up for a service that provides daily monitoring of your credit file (24 hours a day and 7 days a week).